-Therefore, the Company has submitted Revised Proposal, based on the above discussed framework, on February 14, 2020 and subsequent clarification on March 03, 2020.
+Therefore, the Company has submitted Revised Proposal, based on the above discussed framework, on February 14, 2020 and subsequent clarification to the proposal submitted on March 03, 2020.
+This was followed further by online meeting between TSIIC, Government of Telangana representative and Company representative on May 18, 2020.
 It now awaits the Proposal to be taken by TSIIC and Government of Telangana for final decision.

-In view of above substantive development on the proposal of the Company for restructuring with the Government of Telangana, the Company has not made provision for (a) Development Premium of Rs.
-33,987.58 Lacs @ 12% p.a compounded annually on Rs.23,027.39 Lacs balance land cost payment of module- II and (b) Interest of Rs.
-12,098.69 Lacs on Debentures, both for the period from April 01, 2012 to March 31, 2020, as per the existing agreements.
+In view of above substantive development on the proposal of the Company for restructuring with the Government of Telangana, the Company has not made provision for Development Premium and Interest on Debentures, as per the existing agreements.